drum445/objectify/README.md

 require "mysql"
 require "objectify"

-# Your class that is to be built from SQL (setters aren't required)
+# Your class that is to be built from SQL, will raise exception if:
+# A non-nillable field is not in the result set
+# Or a field being returned from mysql is the wrong type
 class Note
+  include Objectify
-  property note_id : String?
+  property note_id : String
-  property content : String?
+  property content : String
-  property likes : Int64?
+  property likes : Int64
-  property updated : Time?
+  property updated : Time
 end

 db = DB.open "mysql://root:password@localhost:3306/test"